trance-mfv/notes/meetings/ta-weekly-dev-sync/dora-capabilities-summary.md

 * **Monitoring and observability**
   * Builds tooling to help understand and debug production systems
   * Enables proactive identification and resolution of issues in live environments

+  ---
-  * Why this is beneficial for developers: TO BE UPDATED
+  * Why this is beneficial for developers:
+    * Provides real-time insights into code behavior in production
+    * Makes troubleshooting faster and more effective
+    * Helps quickly pinpoint root causes of issues
+    * Enables understanding of performance bottlenecks
+    * Validates that changes work as intended in real-world conditions
+    * Reduces time spent on debugging
+    * Increases confidence in deployments
+    * Allows problems to be caught and fixed before significant user impact

 * **Monitoring systems to inform business decisions**
   * Improves monitoring across infrastructure, middleware, and application layers